Root Canal Treatment

 Description of the Procedure

 A small hole will be made through the top of the tooth and into the pulp.
 Next, steel files will be inserted to extract the pulp tissue.
 All teeth have 1-4 individual canals.
 Pulp will need to be extracted from all canals in the affected tooth.
 Once all pulp has been removed, the walls of the root canal will be reshaped and enlarged.
-Medicine will be inserted to kill bacteria.
+Medication will be inserted to kill bacteria.

 Immediately After Procedure